 For the dough only 500 grams flour is necessary but I made the dough with 1 kilo flour and 50 grams fresh yeast.
 I used half of it for the Olive Bread and with the remaining I made another bread with a sweet filling.

 When the olive bread was baked, it was almost dark, so I did not manage to get a decent picture.
-I was planning to take on the morning but by the time I remembered that we had eaten the rest of the bread.
-The only thing left to take a picture of, was the last piece of the Tahini and Mandarin bread
+I was planning to take one in the morning but by the time I remembered it, we had eaten the rest of the bread.
+The only thing left to take a picture of, was the last piece of the Tahini and Mandarin bread 🙂

 The second bread was made the same way but the filling was made using half cup tahini and 1/2 cup mandarin marmalade which I mixed to incorporate well and then spread the filling on top of the dough.
 I baked both of them in the same baking tin.

 Herbed Eliopsomo (Green Olives Bread) with Pesto, recipe by Ivy

 - Dough (yeasted dough with 500 grams all purpose flour)